posted April 05, 2021

 - fresh basil leaves

+- Preheat the grill.
 Preheat your grill for two zone cooking.
-Allow the direct heat side to get very hot (above 500 degrees F is great!
+Allow the direct heat side to get very hot (above 500 degrees F is great)!